 4 ways to refinance a HELOC

-If you think you may not be able to cover the amortization period payments, there are a few ways to refinance your HELOC.
+If you think you may not be able to cover your monthly bill during the repayment period, there are a few ways to refinance your HELOC.

 - Talk to your lender.
 Some banks offer home equity assistance programs and will adjust your interest rate, loan period or monthly payments if you don’t think you will be able to afford the payments or have suffered some sort of financial hardship.